Quarter-Scale Miniatures And Even Tinier! – Let’s Get Teeny Tiny!

 Before going further, did you know that I am very proud of my self-developed scale converter on my site?

-What it basically does is turn any measurements (inches OR cm) from a piece of miniature furniture, for example, from one scale to another (smaller OR bigger), with a large choice in different scales.
+What it basically does is turn any measurements (inches OR cm) from a piece of miniature furniture, for example, from one scale to another (smaller OR bigger), with a wide choice in different scales.

 While 1:12 scale miniatures are the standard scale in the miniature world, let’s try to understand the differences between Quarter Scale, Half Scale, and 1/144 Scale Miniatures; the so-called tiny scales: